yzy2000/MUSA_508_Lab2_sf/README.md

 * Install `Git` onto your computer

 * If you like, install GitHub Desktop onto your computer.
-RStudio as all the tools you need to work with GitHub as well, but your choice.
+RStudio is the only tool you’ll need to work with GitHub, but your choice.
 * `Fork` this GitHub repository to your GitHub account
 * Use RStudio to create a version controlled project from YOUR repo (which is a copy of this)
 * Once you have the files on your computer (aka `cloned` the repo), start working with the `MUSA_508_LAb2_sf.Rmd` file to learn about the `{sf}` package.